nexmo-se/vonage-deepgram-voice-agent/README.md

 A User interacts with the Agent using voice.
 Real-time transcripts of what the User says as well what the Agent says are also returned.

-Barge-in is also supported, meaning if User resumes speaking, an Agent voice response in progress would be immediately interrupted
+Barge-in is supported, meaning if User resumes speaking, an Agent voice response in progress would be immediately interrupted

 Vonage API platform supports different **voice channels** for connecting to Deepgram Voice Agent, including:
 - Public Switched Telephone Network (**PSTN**), e.g. cell phones, landline phones, VoIP phones/applications connecting via PSTN,